 Our research is editorially independent but we may earn a commission for purchases made through our links.

 A nature lover’s paradise, Colorado is filled to the brim with beautiful landscapes, offering travelers over 300 days of sunshine to come and explore its diverse areas.
-From the majestic Rocky Mountains to picturesque prairies and cosmopolitan cities, Colorado is surrounded by vibrant outdoor attractions, diverse wildlife and scenic byways just begging to be explored.
+From the majestic Rocky Mountains to picturesque towns and cosmopolitan cities, Colorado is surrounded by vibrant outdoor attractions, diverse wildlife, and byways just begging to be explored.
 Whether you hit the slopes at a luxury ski resort, hike the trails at a National Park or take a scenic drive through the countryside, Colorado has so many great things to see and do throughout the year.
-Perfect for families, couples and solo travelers who are looking for an outdoor adventure, read on to discover the best places to vacation in Colorado.
+Perfect for families, couples, and solo travelers who are looking for an outdoor adventure, read on to discover the best places to vacation in Colorado.

 Colorado’s biggest city, Denver offers an eclectic mix of attractions, from its trendy eateries to its impressive museums.
 A combination of a cityscape and natural surroundings, Denver is more than just a base to explore Colorado’s other outdoor treasures.
-Boasting a laid-back ambiance, this Mile High City is centered around an outdoorsy culture of locals that welcome visitors to sample their delicious craft beer, vibrant shopping streets and beautiful hiking paths.
-Spend a day at the Denver Art Museum, Denver Museum of Nature & Science or the Denver Zoo, then browse Larimer Square and catch a game at Coors Field.
+Boasting a laid-back ambiance, this Mile High City is centered around an outdoorsy culture of locals that welcome visitors to sample their delicious craft beer, vibrant shopping streets, and beautiful hiking paths.
+Spend a day at the Denver Art Museum, Denver Museum of Nature & Science, or the Denver Zoo, then browse Larimer Square and catch a game at Coors Field.

 A city that conjures up images of a magical winter wonderland, Aspen boasts beautiful surroundings, where visitors can soak up panoramic views of the Colorado Rockies against the area’s abundance of mountain chalets and popular ski areas.
 A mecca for winter sports enthusiasts, visitors can also find a wealth of high-end boutiques, interesting museums and excellent hiking trails.
 Whether you choose to climb to the summit, spot diverse wildlife or simply soak in your surroundings, the Maroon Bell peaks is a must on any itinerary.
 After a day of adventure at Aspen Mountain, Aspen Highlands or Buttermilk, relax at the world-famous and therapeutic Glenwood Springs.